pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 </mapper>
 ```

 `PlayerDAO.java` is a class used to manage data, in which `DAO` means [Data Access Object](https://en.wikipedia.org/wiki/Data_access_object).
 The class defines a set of data manipulation methods for writing data.
-In it, Mybatis encapsulates a large number of operations such as object mapping and CRUD of basic objects, which greatly simplifies the code.
+In it, MyBatis encapsulates a large number of operations such as object mapping and CRUD of basic objects, which greatly simplifies the code.

 ```java
 package com.pingcap.dao;